guipet/SQL-ML-project/README.md

 # Webscraping-SQL-ML-project
-In this requisitory, We are going to web scrape informations about movies on IMDB - like the length, the title, the categoty - and create a database with SQLite, which is the easiest way for a local project.
+In this requisitory, We are going to web scrape informations about movies on IMDB - like the length, the title, the category - and create a database with SQLite, which is the easiest way for a local project.
 Then, we will do a small use case by trying to predict the grade of movies with the collected features.

 The programm is not intended to be executed since it is just a little project, just showing a complete work - from collecting the data to a ML approach.
 So, the support will be in Jupyter Notebook, easier to read and with explanations all along.